jmoldon/verification_sdc2/README.md

 ```

 For MacOS, Sofia-2 does not seem to be available as a conda package.
 You will need to follow the instructions here: https://github.com/SoFiA-Admin/SoFiA-2.
 So, if you are using Mac, you will need to remove the sofia-2 dependence from the `environment.yml` file

+### In Add_FAT branch
+Rewritten the original script to only fit a single cube.
+Currently set for evaluation, development_small and a debug option.
+Need to add the large cube option.
+Also now results are written in a directory of choice no longer in the main github file.
+And the download is only done when the cube is not already present.
+Sofia is also only ran when the catalogue is not found and cubelets are produced.
+Added some options to sofia input and the output and input are now set dynamically.
+Added a frequency to km/s convert function and converting the freq and w20 when the source finding is done in frequency.

+With a trigger pyFAT can be called.
+This creates a fat directory in the results directory and copies the cubelets into the required per galaxy directory structure.
+Also converts the cubes when in frequency.
+pyFAT is available  on https://github.com/PeterKamphuis/pyFAT and can be installed through 'pip install path/to/githubclone'

+It is not yet available through pip in general as it is still in development.

+###To Do
+Before running FAT a check needs to be done whether there is a source to be fitted.
+FAT should be called internally not through os.system however currently not able to replace the command line options in call
+FAT output should be compared to the initial SoFiA output and some evaluation on the accuracy of the fit.
+Fix many bugs in FAT.